zirkeldesign/tailwindcss-stuck-variant/README.md

 # Tailwind CSS stuck variant

-Adds a `stuck:` variant to Tailwind CSS to style elements and child nodes which use the `.sticky` utility.
+Adds a `stuck:` and `group-stuck:` variant to Tailwind CSS to style elements and child nodes which use the `.sticky` utility.
 Unfortunately since there is currently no CSS selector for `:stuck` Elements, this variant relies on a JavaScript helper, which uses the `IntersectionObserver` on those elements.

 ## Installation